-How can I find out what accounts are hurting my credit?
+How can I find out which accounts are hurting my credit?

-The credit report includes a section called "potentially negative items."
-The key word is "potentially."
+When you order your personal credit report from Experian, it will include all of the account information being reported to us.
+Any account that may be considered negative by your lenders or others viewing your credit history will be listed under the section called "potentially negative items."
+The key word in this section is "potentially."
 Experian doesn't make judgments about the information in your credit report, but based on experience, it identifies those accounts that are likely to be viewed as negative by your lenders.

-Sometimes, however, your risk factors may not be so easily identified.
-For example, even if you always pay on time, your balances may to too high for that lender or you may not have sufficient history.
+Sometimes, however, the factors that are impacting your credit score negatively may not be so easily identified.
+For example, even if you always pay on time, your balances may be too high, or you may not have sufficient credit history.

-For that reason, we recommend that at least once, you purchase a credit score, which will come with risk factor statements that describe the things that are having the most negative effect on your credit scores.
-You can use those risk factors to better understand how lenders might evaluate your risk and to identify actions you may take if you need to improve your risk position and get better scores.
-It can be very educational and well worth the investment.
+For that reason, we recommend that you order your free credit score in addition to your credit report.
+The score will come with risk factor statements that describe the things that are having the most negative effect on your credit scores.
+You can use those risk factors to better understand how lenders might evaluate your risk and to identify actions you may take if you need to improve your risk position and get better scores, such as paying down balances on your revolving accounts.

 Thanks for asking.